 Student Support Services will be provided for students who qualify through federal guidelines as stated in the Carl Perkins Career Education and Applied Technology Education Act of 1990, as amended.
-The qualifications may include individuals with disabilities, educationally and economically disadvantaged persons (including foster children), and individuals with limited English proficiency, single parents, individuals participating in programs designed to eliminate sex bias, and individuals in correctional institutions.
+The qualifications may include individuals with disabilities, educationally and economically disadvantaged persons (including foster children), and individuals with limited English proficiency, single parents, individuals with limited English proficiency, single parents, individuals participating in programs designed to eliminate sex bias, and individuals in correctional institutions.